Sweet Potato Casserole

 • Make the crumble topping: In a food processor, place the oats, pecans, walnuts, garlic, maple syrup, olive oil, thyme, rosemary, salt, and pepper and pulse until just combined.
 Remove and set aside.

 • Scoop the cooked sweet potato flesh out of the skins and place in a food processor.
-Add the olive oil, almond milk, ginger, salt, and pepper and process to combine.
+Add the olive oil, milk, ginger, salt, and pepper and process to combine.
 Spread the mixture into the baking dish.

 • Sprinkle with the crumble topping, additional nuts, and sage leaves.
 Drizzle with olive oil and bake for 20 minutes, or until the topping is browned and crisp.